 An ABC Certified Fitter-orthotics is a health care professional who is specifically educated and trained in the provision of certain orthoses.
 ABC's Certified Fitter-orthotics Scope of Practice document details the specific capacity the certified individual can practice.
 This includes patient assessment, formulation of a treatment plan, implementation of the treatment plan, follow-up and practice management.
+ABC’s Certified Fitter-orthotics credentialing program is accredited by the National Commission for Certifying Agencies (NCCA).

 The ABC Certified Fitter-orthotics is bound by the ABC Code of Professional Responsibility which is enforced by a Professional Discipline program.
 The certified fitter-orthotics is obligated to support and conform to professional responsibilities that promote and assure the overall welfare of the patient and the integrity of the profession.